-Ktor 3.0.2 Help
+Ktor 3.3.2 Help

-Create, open and run a new Ktor project
+Create, open, and run a new Ktor project

 In this tutorial, you will learn how to create, open and run your first Ktor server project.
-Once you get up and running, you can attempt a series of tasks to familiarize yourself with Ktor.
+Once you get up and running, you can complete a series of tasks to familiarize yourself with Ktor.

 This is the first of a series of tutorials to get you started with building server applications with Ktor.
 You can do each tutorial independently, however, we strongly recommend that you follow the suggested order:

-1. Create, open and run a new Ktor project.
+1. Create, open, and run a new Ktor project.

 2. Handle requests and generate responses.